Koustavd18/javascript-amazon-project-main/README.md

 # javascript-amazon-project-main

-  This project is part of a JS course by SuperSimpleDev
+  This project is part of a JavaScript course by SuperSimpleDev